 The GoScope comes with two eyepieces, both provide low magnification best suited for brighter, larger objects like the moon, Jupiter and Saturn.
 You could buy a lower sized eyepiece for a higher magnification of dimmer objects like Mars and even a bright star cluster or two.

 As you’d expect with a good scope for vacations, it has a small 90mm aperture.
 The young stargazers in your life will not see faint objects through it!
-But, this telescope may be the perfect way of introducing children as young as 4 or 5 to the wonders of the night sky.
+But, this telescope may be the perfect way of introducing children as young as 4 or 5 to the wonders of a dark sky.

-Remember, our criteria was easy to use, effective (i.e. you can see exciting stuff through it), robust and not too expensive.
+Remember, our criteria was telescopes for kids need to be easy to use, effective (i.e. you can see exciting stuff through it), robust and not too expensive.
 We measured all of this from the point of view of the child, keeping in mind whether the scope is more suitable for younger kids or teenagers.

 Overall, we salute you for investing in the child in your life.
 Making the time to share the experience of stargazing with them could have them hooked for life!